Ido B Zooki

-Ido B & Zooki (עידו בי וצוקי) is an Israeli hip-hop/EDM duo from Tel Aviv, comprising Ido Ben Dov (Ido B) and Zook Algasi (Zooki).
+Ido B & Zooki (עידו בי וצוקי) was an Israeli hip-hop/EDM duo from Tel Aviv, the joint project of Ido Ben Dov (Ido B) and Zook Algasi (Zooki).

 Biography

 Dov and Algasi grew up in Modi'in, Israel.
 They studied together until high school.

 Music career

 They began their careers in 2009 performing in clubs around Israel and accumulated a large fan base by releasing songs in various genres produced using Cubase and Ableton Live.

 2013 was their breakout year which saw them nominated for the MTV Europe Music Award for Best Israeli Act.

 In 2014 they were considered one of Israel's 'hottest' groups in the electronic music scene among young audiences.

 In 2021, they participated in the fourth season of The X Factor Israel, with the goal of representing Israel in the Eurovision Song Contest 2022.
 They were eliminated in the chairs round.

+In May 2022, Ido B & Zooki announced that after 14 years of joint activity, the duo was ending their work together, and that each member would continue with his own separate ventures.